May0110/healthcare-orgs-dev/README.md

 ### Option '99' : display database statistics

-Displays database statistics (as shown below), showing if the HCO tables exist and how many records they hold.
+Displays database statistics (as given below), showing if the HCO tables exist and how many records they hold.

 ```
 * * * * * * * * * * * * * * DATABASE STATISTICS * * * * * * * * * * * * * *